jillesvangurp/es-kotlin-client/README.md

 }
 ```

 In the same way you can also use `InputStream` and `Reader`.
 Together with some templating, this may be easier to deal with than programatically constructing complex queries via  builders.
+Up to you.
+I'm aware of some projects attempting a Kotlin query DSL and may end up adding support for that or something similar as well.

 See [Search Tests](https://github.com/jillesvangurp/es-kotlin-wrapper-client/blob/master/src/test/kotlin/io/inbot/eskotlinwrapper/SearchTest.kt) for more.

 ## Scrolling searches

 Scrolling is kind of tedious in Elastisearch.
+You have to keep track of scroll ids and get pages of results one by one.
+This requires boilerplate.
 We use Kotlin sequences to solve this.

-The Kotlin API is exactly the same as a normal paged search.
-But please note that things like ranking don't work with scrolling searches and there are other subtle differences on the Elasticserarch side.
+The Kotlin API is exactly the same as a normal paged search (see above).
+But please note that things like ranking don't work with scrolling searches and there are other subtle differences on the Elasticsearch side.

 ```kotlin
 // We can scroll through everything, all you need to do is set scrolling to true